leolca/lectures/nlp/spellcheck.md

 ---

 ### Error model
-  - A perfect model would need all sorts of factors: who the typist was, whether the typist was left-handed or right-handed, and so on.
+  - A perfect model would need all sorts of factors: who the typist was, whether the typist was left-handed or right-handed, and so on.\pause
-  - We can get a pretty reasonable estimate of $P(x|w)$ just by looking at **local context**: the identity of the correct letter itself, the misspelling, and the surrounding letters.
+  - We can get a pretty reasonable estimate of $P(x|w)$ just by looking at **local context**: the identity of the correct letter itself, the misspelling, and the surrounding letters.\pause
   - Confusion Matrices:
     - `del[x, y]: count(xy typed as x)`
     - `ins[x, y]: count(x typed as xy)`